bola-de-gude-12/docs/Continia Expense Management/New and Planned/Detailed changelogs/Detailed changelog for Docs.md

 ---
 title: Changelog for Expense Management Docs
-date: 01-07-2025
+date: 17-10-2025
-description: A list of all relevant changes to Docs for Expense Management – both new and updated articles
+description: List of all updated and new Docs for new and changed functionality to Expense Management
 id: EM-287
 lang: en
 ---

-# Changelog for Expense Management docs
+# Changelog for Expense Management Docs

 This article lists all relevant changes to docs for Continia Expense Management, covering both new and updated articles.